redshifter/tribes2works/warfare/README.md

 It says "switching sides" between rounds but it doesn't actually switch sides.
 Don't worry about that.

 # INSTALLATION INSTRUCTIONS
-- Simply drop the VL2 folder into your installation.
+- Simply drop the <a href="https://github.com/redshifter/tribes2works/raw/main/warfare/WarfareGameType.vl2">WarfareGameType.vl2</a> folder into your Tribes 2 base folder, like a normal map download.
 - [OPTIONAL] If you use an admin mod to customize the MapRotation, make sure to add Blackout/Phalanx/IronFist as part of Warfare gametype.
 (You can add Katazatic too, but that map sucks.)

 # WARFARE MAPS